MSNAhamed/Learn-With-Source-Code/WebGL/README.md

 ## Enviroment Setup

 There is no need to set a different environment for WebGL.
 The browsers supporting WebGL have their own in-built setup for WebGL.

+To create graphical applications on the web, HTML-5 provides a rich set of features such as 2D Canvas, WebGL, SVG, 3D CSS transforms, and SMIL.
+To write WebGL applications, we use the existing canvas element of HTML-5.